 Although you’ve been able to control some of the data Microsoft collects about your device, there has been also concerns among users about a built-in “keylogger” as Windows 10 also collects typing data to improve next word prediction, spelling collection, and autocorrection.

-Starting with Windows 10 version 1803 (Spring Creators Update), Microsoft is updating the privacy settings, and it’s introducing an new option to disable inking and typing recognition that allows you to opt-out of this experience.
+Starting with Windows 10 version 1803 (April 2018 Update), Microsoft is updating the privacy settings, and it’s introducing an new option to disable inking and typing recognition that allows you to opt-out of this experience.

 How to disable inking and typing recognition on Windows 10

 On Windows 10 version 1803, you can now disable the built keylogger feature to prevent your device from sending typing data to Microsoft.
 Here’s how to do it.